rob-murray/os-leaflet/README.md

 The **os-leaflet** project extends Leaflet's `L.TileLayer.WMS` class and integrates easily with Leaflet.

-To use the Layer in your map just get the **EPSG:27700** `L.Proj.CRS` (Coordinate Reference System - how the earth is represented in for Ordnance Survey maps) - via a factory method as below.
+To use the Layer in your map just get the **EPSG:27700** `L.Proj.CRS` (Coordinate Reference System - how the earth is represented on Ordnance Survey maps) - via a factory method as below.

 ```javascript